The importance of being discrete: on the inaccuracy of continuous approximations in auction theory: Concluding remarks

 Third, introducing randomisation would appear to increase the cognitive requirements presupposed by equilibrium models.
 In a pure-strategy Bayes-Nash equilibrium, players are assumed to (i) know the joint distribution of opponent valuations, (ii) know which bidding functions their opponents have chosen, (iii) infer the joint distribution of opponent bids, (iv) infer the distribution of the highest opponent bid, and finally (v) calculate the optimal bid taking this distribution as given.\footnote{Technically speaking, these steps are sufficient but not necessary for individuals to play a Bayes-Nash equilibrium.
 For instance, they might hold incorrect beliefs about their opponents' decision rules, fail to optimise correctly and then submit equilibrium bids because these mistakes end up cancelling out.
 In practice, however, it is very hard to see why anyone would ever play a Bayes-Nash equilibrium without proceeding through these steps.} Once we introduce randomisation, this already difficult task becomes even harder.
 For now, players need to combine their opponents' probability distribution over bidding functions with their probability distribution over valuations in order to arrive at the distribution over bids (in addition to all the other steps).
 In other words, players now best respond to two sources of randomness: random valuations and random bidding functions.
 It is unclear whether we can expect this from even relatively sophisticated auction participants.

 It seems, then, that our results should push one in the direction of greater scepticism towards auction theory.
 Less controversially, however, they highlight the need for further research on discrete auctions.
 Despite the large number of papers on auction theory, the world of discrete auctions remains almost completely unexplored.
-We hope that the results of this paper -- along with our monotonicity, uniqueness and no-jumps lemmas -- will stimulate and provide the basis for further work in this area.
+We hope that the results of this paper will stimulate and provide the basis for further work in this area.